Is a Graphic Design Degree Worth It or Worthless?

 No matter what the profession, one of the biggest concerns anyone has when pursuing a new career path is whether or not they’ll be able to find a job.
 As you leave behind one job, you want to be confident there will be one waiting for you on the other side.

-Our panel of pros agrees that one of the most important things you can do to increase your employment potential is earn a graphic design degree.
-In fact, many employers require candidates to have a degree.
+Our panel of professionals agrees that one of the most important things you can do to increase your employment potential is to earn a graphic design degree.
+In fact, many employers require candidates to have a degree.1

 It’s true that graphic design is a “show me” profession, meaning employers are going to insist on seeing tangible examples of your work.
 This is why design portfolios carry so much weight in the hiring process.
 But many employers won’t even lay eyes on your portfolio without seeing a degree listed on your resume.

 Don’t believe us?
-We used real-time job analysis software to examine more than 32,000 graphic design job postings from the past year.1 The data revealed that 91 percent of employers prefer candidates to have a degree.
+We used real-time job analysis software to examine more than 43,306 graphic design job postings from the past year.
+The data revealed that 88 percent of employers prefer candidates to have a graphic design associate’s degree or higher.1

-So whether you earn an associate or bachelor’s degree in design, having this formal education under your belt qualifies you for more than 10 times as many jobs as an individual with no degree.
+So whether you earn an associate or bachelor’s degree in design, having this formal education under your belt qualifies you to apply for nearly 10 times as many jobs as an individual with no degree.
 Who doesn’t like those odds?

-This means by acquiring a graphic design degree, you have the opportunity to boost your income by more than $10,000 per year.
+So how does the salary of a graphic designer stack up?
+The Bureau of Labor Statistics (BLS) reports that in 2017, the nationwide median annual salary for graphic designers was $48,700.
 The professional training that comes with earning a degree proves you are dedicated and reliable, and employers are willing to pay more for that.

 “I will pay more for a well-trained designer, if necessary,” Riemer says.